Although most people have two kidneys, you only need one functioning kidney to live an active, healthy life.

 Lifestyle changes and medication can lower your blood pressure and avoid further kidney damage.

-According to the National Institute of Diabetes and Digestive and Kidney Health, almost 200,000 people in the United States have a functioning transplanted kidney.
+According to the National Institute of Diabetes and Digestive and Kidney Health, almost

 A kidney transplant is only done when you have no functioning kidneys.
 The risks of the procedure and side effects of the medications you’ll need for the rest of your life outweigh the small increase in function you get from a second kidney.